AppDynamics

 AppDynamics is a performance management program for applications.
 It helps users to gain a comprehensive understanding of the impact of technical difficulties on business goals, allowing IT teams to prioritize their efforts in a way that improves ROI.

-Scope of Support
+Scope of supportβ

-Currently, Nobl9 does not support metric paths that contain Wild Cards | AppDynamics Documentation.
+Currently, Nobl9 does not support metric paths that contain Wild Cards | AppDynamics documentation.

-The Nobl9 Agent has a firewall access to :
+The Nobl9 agent has firewall access to

 http://<controller_host>:<controller_port>/controller/rest/<REST_URI>